nabielgit/apitesting/README.md

 ## Install and build Docker
 - Create a file called Dockerfile in local directory.
 - Download and Install Docker Desktop.
-- Make sure Docker engine is Docker-linux in settings.
+- Go to settings in Docker desktop.
+Go to builds, make sure it is set to Desktop-linux in settings.

-Execute commands:
+### Execute commands in terminal:

 To build image, name it using -t pythonpytestapi and -f for Dockerfile